SquirrelAssassin/Monoprice_Select_Plus/README.md

-glass bed with thermal tape under it (removed the buildtak crap it came with, shame on them) micro swiss hot end (removed teh brass hot end it came with, shame on them) .4 nozzel upgraded the cooling end to (https://www.thingiverse.com/thing:1025471 again crap it came with shame on them) 3d printed supports and added rods (https://www.thingiverse.com/thing:1549403, again crappy frame would wobbel) extended spool holder https://www.thingiverse.com/thing:1652770 filement guide not sure which one glass plate holders not sure which ones but it has screws and sucks recommend ones that hold it with pressure
+glass bed with thermal tape under it (removed the buildtak crap it came with) micro swiss hot end (removed the brass hot end it came with) .4 nozzele upgraded the cooling end to (https://www.thingiverse.com/thing:1025471) 3d printed supports and added rods (https://www.thingiverse.com/thing:1549403) extended spool holder https://www.thingiverse.com/thing:1652770 filement guide not sure which one glass plate holders not sure which ones but it has screws and sucks recommend ones that hold it with pressure